MauricioPatino/WordArc/README.md

 Create an account and enable email, Google and Apple sign ins.

 Create an .env file in app project.
-Copy your api key into it.
+Copy your Clerk api key into it.

 Copy declarations.d.ts into project folder.

 Create a file called expo-env-d.ts and paste this

+Go to firebase and create a new project.

+Create a new web app and copy the firebaseConfig and place it into your utils folder.

 <reference types="expo/types" />